xinzhou93/Arch249/content/Final.md

 A scripted mock AI recognizes and labels these schemas.
 When a schema is identified, the system overlays interpretive text and real-time voice feedback, simulating how VR describes specific experiences.

-Right now the *HIGHLIGHT* feature does not work well except for the Fans First schema using emissive glow.
+Right now the *HIGHLIGHT* feature does not work well except for the Fans First schema using the emissive glow.
 The goal of this system is to connect the architectural elements to the design schemas.
 - For Phototropic Catenation, I can also visualize the *circulation path* from the entrance to the current location since this schema emphasizes a process, not a fixed point.
 - For Pocket of Shadows, I want to highlight the circle walls and ceilings that creates a sheltered space.